gumaerc-testorg/res.10-001-spring-2016/content/pages/instructor-insights/instructor-background-coming-full-circle-back-to-science.md

 {{< quote "That's the beauty of the MIT community.
 If you do something that people think is worthwhile, somehow they find a spot for you." "— Felice Frankel" >}}

-It turns out that he was [George M. Whitesides](https://chemistry.harvard.edu/people/george-whitesides), the world-renowned chemist.
+It turns out that he was {{% resource_link "da314159-dc9f-4329-85cb-54703a35f269" "George M. Whitesides" %}}, the world-renowned chemist.
 He said to me, “Stay with this.
 You're doing something no one's doing.”

 That encouragement from somebody who knew what they were talking about led me to continue playing around in his lab.
-And eventually, in 1994, a position opened at the [MIT Edgerton Center](https://edgerton.mit.edu/).
+And eventually, in 1994, a position opened at the {{% resource_link "bf52b91b-51b2-4933-9b8c-853ea57a7c04" "MIT Edgerton Center" %}}.
 Whitesides wrote to a number of people at MIT, urging them to give me a chance.
 They did.
 That's the beauty of the MIT community.
 If you do something that people think is worthwhile, somehow they find a spot for you.
 Twenty-two years later, and I’m still here.
 Can you believe it?
 I’m thinking deeply about scientific concepts and how to reveal them pictorially.
 I’m very lucky.
 I've come full circle back to science.